-UK destined for Brexit as election triumph looms for Johnson
+UK heads towards Brexit as Johnson on course for decisive win

 “What’s clearly come through I think in these results is that this was the Brexit election,” he said.
 “We were hoping a wider range of issues would cut though and have a debate, I don’t think that has been the case.”

 A majority will allow Johnson to lead the United Kingdom out of the club it first joined in 1973.
-But Brexit is far from over.
-He faces the daunting task of negotiating a trade agreement with the EU, possibly in just 11 months.

-The outcome of the negotiations will shape the future of Britain’s $2.7 trillion economy while Brexit could yet threaten the unity of the 312-year-old United Kingdom.
+But Brexit is far from over: He faces the daunting task of negotiating a trade agreement with the EU, possibly in just 11 months.
+The outcome of the negotiations will shape the future of Britain’s $2.7 trillion economy.

 After Jan.
 31, Britain will enter a transition period during which it will negotiate a new relationship with the remaining 27 EU states.